 The MRA is pleased to provide funding for regional or community recreation events and professional development opportunities.
 The purpose is to support quality recreation services within the MRA region, increase opportunities for community members of all ages, and build capacity within the communities.

 To be considered for funding, applications must follow the MRA funding guidelines described below.

 Maximum of $4000 per community per event or $500 per individual per application.

 Additional funding opportunities based on MRA goals.
-For example, funding opportunities for communities to build physical literacy and water/ice safety awareness.

 This funding is meant to provide a level of support so that more physical activity and skill development can occur for Mackenzie Region residents.
 It is not intended to be the sole source of assistance.
 The funding allocation for the Mackenzie Recreation Association is very limited, and applications will be prioritized.

 All ages may apply for funding.
 Individuals may apply, but the focus will be group physical activity proposals.